MaxPhal/nnUNet4SoilXrayCT/README.md

 ## 2.3.
 Image annotation
 For image annotation, we developed a strategy that minimizes annotation efforts while still ensuring that all relevant classes are captured.
 This strategy relies on dense annotations of one slice and on sparse annotations for other interesting classes within a stack (see figure 2 in our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1)).
 To perform dense annotations, the middle slice of the stack is segmented with Otsu thresholding to isolate the soil matrix and it is heavily densely manually for the other classes.

 To do so in a semi-automatic manner, we created the `make_annotations.py` script.
-This script takes three arguments, i.e., the input folder path (the path to the folder containing the images that you want to annotate), the output folder path (the path to the folder where the annotations will be saved) and the sample ID (the name of your image).
+This script takes three arguments, i.e., the input folder path (the path to the folder containing the images that you want to annotate), the output folder path (the path to the folder where the annotations will be saved) and the sample ID (the name of your 3D tif image, without its extension).
 These arguments are passed from the command terminal with three flags, i.e., "-i", "-o" and "-id", respectively.

 ````shell
 python make_annotations.py -i /path/to/the/images/to/annotate -o /path/to/where/annotations/will_be/saved -id sample_ID
 # Example
 python make_annotations.py -i C:\Users\phalempi\Desktop\images -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
 ````
-Just a few moment after launching the script, the image name and shape will be printed in the terminal.
-Afterwards, the GUI of Napari pops up and displays the middle slice of the loaded image.
+Just a few moment after launching the script, the GUI of Napari pops up and displays the middle slice of the loaded image.
 On that middle slice, the soil matrix appears in color (for us 115,  0, 102 in RGB code).
 Note that if annotations are present in the output folder (because you saved but did not finish annotating one image), the previous annotations will be loaded automatically.

 To get familiar with the GUI of Napari, we recommend consulting external resources.
 There are some very good explanatory videos out there (for instance on YouTube) that show how to efficiently annotate images with Napari.
 Because a short video is more impactful than thousand words, we won´t go over the procedure in this repository.
 Note that with the current version of nnUNet at least five annotations are needed.
 In all cases, we recommend not using less than five annotations.